| Persons Involved. Alonzo Joseph Sherman of Oscoda MI; and

 the weekend before we arrived, making these arrangements over

+the Internet.
 I sent $50 to the Limerick County Branch of the National

 Archives of Ireland for a search of our ancestors.
 They only

+found the records of Thomas Culhane's second Marriage.
 Using the Internet www.expedia.com I picked out the airline

 and flight we wanted.
 I picked out Aer Lingus because of their